RANJEETJ06/QuizApp/README.md

 # QuizApp
-QuizApp for fun based on JAVA only
+QuizApp for based on JAVA

+it is using JFrame,Multithreading concepts of java

+To convert it into jar file used launch4j-3.50